-The Planning Commission is required to hold a public hearing and make a recommendation to the Town Council on the requested change to the zoning map.
+For such applications, the Planning Commission is required to hold a public hearing and make a recommendation to the Town Council on the requested change to the zoning map.
 That recommendation should include a finding on whether the zoning change would be consistent with the Town of Vienna Comprehensive Plan.